 - Member, Tumor Microenvironment Center, UPMC Hillman Cancer Center

-- Scientific Director, UPMC Hillman Cancer Center Flow Facility
+- Scientific Director, UPMC Hillman Cancer Center Cytometry Facility

 Want to learn more about the importance of B cells in tertiary lymphoid structures?
-Check out my recent News and Views in Nature!
+Check out these articles:

 More useful information about Dr. Bruno: